feluxe/cmdi/README.md

 The _Command Interface_ allows you to control the execution of a function via the _Command Interface_:

 -   It allows you to save/redirect/mute output streams (stdout/stderr) for its decorated function.
-This works on file descriptor level, thus it's possible to redirect output of subprocesses and C code.
+This works on file descriptor level.
+It's possible to redirect output of subprocesses and C code as well.
 -   It allows you to catch exceptions for its decorated function and return them with the `CmdResult()`, including _return codes_, _error messages_ and colored _status messages_.
 -   It allows you to print status messages and summaries for a command at runtime.
 -   And more...